Evergreen5 min read

 Remove 1 kernel specs [y/N]:

-Add a Kernel
+Add a Kernelcopied

 The steps to add a kernel varies from language, and the installation steps may be obscure for a user from another programming language.